winglang/docsite/blog/2023-05-24-approach-to-devex.md

 As a developer, I am delighted to see that a leading consulting firm is using empirical evidence to demonstrate to companies just how important improving my working conditions can be for them :)

-As a co-creator of Winglang, which aims to enhance the DevEx of cloud applications, I am happy to find research-backed validation for what we [intuitively felt](https://docs.winglang.io/blog/2022/11/23/manifesto) when we embarked on our journey: that our success could could boost productivity by unlocking the cloud for developers.
+As a co-creator of Winglang, which aims to enhance the DevEx of cloud applications, I am happy to find research-backed validation for what we [intuitively felt](https://docs.winglang.io/blog/2022/11/23/manifesto) when we embarked on our journey: that our success could boost productivity by unlocking the cloud for developers.

 However thrilling it is to have my beliefs validated and to see powerful organizations promoting these ideas, that's not the focus of this post.